CodePathfinder/DevOps_online_Kyiv_2022Q1Q2/m4/task4.3/README.md

 2. Examine the pstree command.
 Make output (highlight) the chain (ancestors) of the current process.

-Command `pstree` with flag '-H' or '-h' displays a tree of processes and highlights the current process and its ancestors:
+Command `pstree` with options '-H' or '-h' displays a tree of processes and highlights the current process and its ancestors:

 ![pstree](images/4.3-p1-2-pstree-h.png)

-Other useful flags (-p, -T, -s):
+Other useful options (-p, -T, -s):

 `pstree -p <username>` - shows PID for processes filtered by username.